Ranking All 7 Of Chipotle’s Proteins, Including The New Smoked Brisket

 Protein: 23g

-I’ve heard people swear by the Carnitas at Chipotle, and I’m not going to sit here and tell you that Chipotle Carnitas are not “real” or “proper,” but these are without a doubt consistently the worst Carnitas I’ve ever had.
-So if you love the Carnitas, sorry, but you have bad taste in Carnitas.
+I’ve heard people swear by the carnitas at Chipotle, and I’m not going to sit here and tell you that Chipotle carnitas are not “real” or “proper,” but these are without a doubt consistently the worst carnitas I’ve ever had.
+So if you love the carnitas, sorry, but you have bad taste in carnitas — you’re playing on my homecourt here and I’m telling you: not good.

 Where to start with these things?
-They’re dry, over-salted, and so fatty that you’ll constantly be picking sh*t out of your mouth because it”ll end up sticking around to be chewed while you’ve already swallowed the rest of your food.
-What makes carnitas special is the slow-cooking, this helps the pork reach a level of tender juiciness that is downright orgasmic to the taste buds.
-Flavors of cumin, oregano, salt, and pepper are supposed to dance on the palate with each bite, but Chipotle’s carnitas has none of that.
+They’re dry, over-salted, and so fatty-sinewy that you’ll constantly be picking sh*t out of your mouth because it’ll end up sticking around while you’ve already swallowed the rest of your food.
+What makes carnitas special is the slow-cooking, this helps the pork reach a level of tender juiciness that is downright orgasmic on the palate.
+Flavors of cumin, oregano, salt, and pepper are supposed to dance across the tongue with each bite.

 The juicy tenderness is replaced with a bone-dry texture that enables you to feel each strand of pork in your mouth as you chew through it.
-The earthy flavors of cumin and oregano are instead replaced with more salt than what you can fit in a glass of ocean water!
+The earthy flavors of cumin and oregano are instead replaced with a small ocean’s-worth of salt.
 I’m almost amazed that Chipotle could fail at carnitas this hard, if you told me this was Taco Bell’s new meat, I’d believe it.

 When people say “Chipotle isn’t real Mexican food” it’s because they’re offended by this poor excuse for carnitas.